emissary-ingress/emissary/user-guide/getting-started.md

  Congratulations, you’ve successfully installed the Ambassador Edge Stack in your Kubernetes cluster.
 Visit https://random-word-3421.edgestack.me to access your Edge Stack installation and for additional configuration.
  ```

-Your new [Edge Policy Console](/about/edge-policy-console) will open automatically in your browser at the provided URL.
+Your new [Edge Policy Console](/about/edge-policy-console) will open
+automatically in your browser at the provided URL. **Note that the provided `edgestack.me` domain name will expire after 90 days**.

 ### Minikube Users